Folk-rock pioneer David Crosby dies at 81: US media

 Over the course of six decades in the music industry, the vocalist, guitarist, and composer at the forefront of countercultural rock penned a rich array of heartfelt ballads and knife-edged bangers.

-Tributes quickly poured in honoring the musician famous for his walrus mustache.
+Tributes quickly poured in honoring the beloved musician famous for his walrus mustache.

 "I don't know what to say other than I'm heartbroken to hear about David Crosby," tweeted Brian Wilson, co-founder of the Beach Boys.